 April 19, 2010 –

-MAYETTA: The 12th Annual Earth Day was held yesterday at Prairie Peoples Park on the reservation.
+MAYETTA: The 12th Annual Earth Day was held yesterday at Prairie Peoples Park on the common land.
 Below are some photos taken during the day.

 People got lots of exercise in several events including the 3-mile run, 3-mile bike ride & bike rodeo and the 1 1/2 mile & 3-mile predictor’s walk.
 Seen above are participants taking off on one of the walks.